sin-diesel/github-actions-article/README.md

 ```

-* Here we created a job called tests.
-There are two names for it, on is for github (tests), and the other is for identifiying the action by the user in `actions` tab.
-You specify the second name with `name:` command.
+> Note the `.yml` syntax and the spaces.
+Each new block must be two spaces away from the previous one.

+* Here we created a **job** called tests.
+Then we create a *sub-job* called `Unit tests`.
+Subjobs are mostly a small list of commands dedicated to performing single task.
 * The `runs-on` command specifies which operating system must be installed on the remote github machine that will run your application.
-Some possible options are: `ubuntu-latest`, `windows`, etc.
+Some possible options are: `ubuntu-latest`, `windows`, etc. Again, you can search for the options yourself either by editing the file on github or by searching through [documentation][documentation]

 5) Let's now add a simple python script `test_sum.py` to our repository.